Message template

 # Template definition with inverted section example

-We define the template below with an inverted section order_lines that displays an error message No error lines!! if the order_lines list is missing/false/empty.
+The following template defines an inverted section order_lines that displays an error message No error lines!! if the order_lines list is missing, false, or empty.

 Template with list section Template with inverted section

-If we pass in the following values into the template:
+If we pass the following values into the template:

 {